SS Oregon (1883): Development and design

-The Oregon was also the first ship to have installed dynamos and incandescent electric lamps, supplied by the Edison Company, which were used in lighting the vessel.
+The Oregon had dynamos and incandescent electric lamps supplied by the Edison Company, which were used in lighting the vessel.
 In 1884 the dynamos became badly damaged and were repaired by an engineer from the Edison Machine Works, Nikola Tesla, who had just transferred from Edison's European company.
 Tesla stayed up all night getting the dynamos back in order and received a compliment from Edison the next morning.

+Service history

-Service historyOregon sailed on her maiden voyage in October 1883 and was gradually broken in before attempting Alaska's records.
-On 5 April 1884, she won the eastbound record with a New York - Queenstown run of 7 days, 2 hours, 18 minutes (17.12 knots).
+Oregon sailed on her maiden voyage in October 1883 and was gradually broken in before attempting Alaska's records.
+On 5 April 1884, she won the eastbound record with a New York – Queenstown run of 7 days, 2 hours, 18 minutes (17.12 knots).
 On her return to New York, she also won the Blue Riband with a westbound voyage of 6 days, 10 hours, 10 minutes (18.56 knots).
 However, the Guion Line was in financial difficulty because in January 1884, Stephen Guion's older brother, William resigned from the firm due to bad investments unrelated to the steamship line.
 Unable to make payments to the shipbuilder, Stephen Guion returned Oregon to her builders.
 At that time, Elders was completing two liners for Cunard to beat Oregon, and Cunard took the opportunity to acquire Oregon herself.
 On 7 June 1884, Oregon sailed under the Cunard flag and in August, bettered her eastbound record.

 In March 1885, during the Russian war scare over Afghanistan, the British Navy chartered sixteen passenger liners for conversion to auxiliary cruisers.
 While thirteen were converted, only Oregon and the Union Line's Moor were actually commissioned.
 Oregon proved successful because of her speed, and the Navy started to pay annual subsidies to passenger lines to make suitable ships available on call.
 When war fears abated, Oregon was returned to Cunard and on 14 November 1885, she resumed commercial sailings.

-With the completion of Umbria and Etruria, Oregon was now redundant on the New York express service, and Cunard announced that she was to be transferred to the Liverpool - Boston route.
+With the completion of Umbria and Etruria, Oregon was now redundant on the New York express service, and Cunard announced that she was to be transferred to the Liverpool – Boston route.